-The alleged personal damages amount is NIS 662.1, to which the petitioner requested to add the cost of wasted time, trouble etc. The petitioner estimates the total class damages at more than NIS 2.5 million (district court jurisdiction).
+The petitioner estimates the total class damages at more than NIS 2.5 million (district court jurisdiction).
+The amount of personal damages sought of the Company is negligible.

 The parties have agreed to perform a sample in order to assess the potential scope of the class.
 Within this framework, an external auditor was appointed to audit the data that would be presented by the Company in the sample.